nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 * Similar to a class, with the following key differences:
   * A `struct` is a **value type**, whereas a class is a **reference type**
   * A `struct` does not support inheritance (other than implicitly deriving from `System.ValueType`)
-* Can have all the members a class can, except:
+* Can have all the members as class, except:
-  * A parameterless constructor
+  * A parameter-less constructor (is implicit)
   * Field initializers
   * A finalizer
   * Virtual or protected members
 * Each constructor has to initialize all `struct`'s members
-* Cannot initialize members in declaration
+* Members cannot be initialized in `struct`'s declaration

 ```C#
 public struct Point